developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **'number_of_sims'** refers to how many times a blackjack case is simulated.
   * It takes any int as a valid input
+  * I would recommend 25,000 sims as the resulting charts seem to 'stabilize'; increasing sims beyond 25,000 will increase program time while producing **very** similar results
+    * 25,000 sims takes ~55 mins to run
+    * 10,000 sims takes ~20 mins to run, while creating a less accurate but serviceable chart.
+I would not recommend going below 10,000 sims
 * **'decisions'** refers to the available decisions a player can make during their turn.
 The valid inputs are listed below
   * ('stand','hit','double','surrender')
   * ('stand','hit','double')